trothr/znetboot/clefonvm.md

 ## Sign On

-Using 'x3270', connect to your z/VM host.
-The z/VM logon screen will present three fields: USERID, PASSWORD, and COMMAND.
-Ignore the last one: COMMAND.
+Using the local `x3270` binary, connect to your z/VM host.
+The z/VM logon screen will present three fields: `USERID` , `PASSWORD` , and `COMMAND` .
+Ignore the last one: `COMMAND` .
-Type your virtual machine name in the USERID field and advance the cursor by typing: \<Enter\> .
-Type your password in the PASSWORD field.
-(As the field has a display masking for such a field, the plain text of the password  will not be displayed.)
+Type your virtual machine name in the `USERID` field and advance the cursor by typing: \<Enter\> .
+Type your password in the `PASSWORD` field.
+(The field has a display 'masking' for that class of a field, so the plain text of the password will not be displayed.)

 ![logon.png](images/logon.png)

 Again, press \<Enter\>.

-Your virtual machine should boot CMS, quickly presenting a “Ready;” prompt.
+Your virtual machine should boot CMS, quickly presenting `RUNNING` , which is the “Ready for input” prompt.
 (CMS does not take long to boot.)

 ![ready.png](images/ready.png)

 Look at the lower right corner of your X3270 window for a status indicator.
-If you see “VM READ”, then press \<Enter\> again (just one more time).
-You should then see “RUNNING”.
+If you see `VM READ` , then press \<Enter\> again (just one more time).
+You should then see `RUNNING` .

 ## Upload ZNETBOOT